Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Discussion

 \section{Discussion}

-We have developed a computational method to simultaneously optimize the electronic wave functions and energies for ground and excited states of molecules with a range of nuclear configurations, thus obtaining \textit{ab-initio} ground- and excited-state potential energy surfaces (PESs).
-This is achieved by designing a neural network wave function that is trained with quantum Monte Carlo across the desired nuclear configurations and electronic states.
-Due to the simultaneous representation of multiple geometries and states that is enabled by the expressivity of neural network wave functions, we obtain significant reduction of computational cost when optimizing entire PESs compared to analogous methods where each single-point calculation is done from scratch.
-At the same time, our approach maintains extremely high accuracy, as shown in comparison with different bespoke quantum chemistry methods that have been optimized for each considered example.
-The improved efficiency of joint training is demonstrated by estimating the challenging PESs of the ethylene relaxation, the carbon dimer, and the methylenimmonium cation using five, three and up to about a hundred times less compute, respectively, than the equivalent single-point DeepQMC calculations.
-In addition to decreased computational costs, the transferable training improves the accuracy of relative energies, as evidenced on all three tests systems.
-The improved accuracy and stability are in large part due to the enhanced error cancellation which arises naturally if the same ansatz is used to describe all geometries in question.
+We have developed a computational method to simultaneously optimize the electronic wave functions and energies for ground and excited states of molecules with a range of nuclear configurations, thus obtaining \textit{ab-initio} ground- and excited-state PESs.
+This is achieved by designing a neural network wave function that is trained with VMC across the desired nuclear configurations and electronic states.
+Due to the simultaneous representation of multiple geometries and states that is enabled by the expressivity of neural network wave functions, we achieve substantial reductions of computational cost when optimizing entire PESs compared to analogous methods where each single-point calculation is done from scratch.
+At the same time, our approach maintains extremely high accuracy, as shown in comparison with different bespoke quantum chemistry methods that have been carefully selected for each considered example.
+The improved efficiency of joint training is demonstrated by estimating the challenging PESs of the ethylene relaxation, the carbon dimer, and the methylenimmonium cation using five, three and up to about a hundred times less compute, respectively, than the equivalent single-point deep-learning QMC calculations.
+In addition to decreased computational costs, the transferable training improves the accuracy of relative energies, as evidenced on these three test systems.
+The higher accuracy and stability are in large part due to the enhanced error cancellation which arises naturally if the same ansatz is used to describe all geometries in question.
+Lastly, the scalability of the proposed method to larger systems is demonstrated by modeling two spin states of a 96-electron model of the rubredoxin active site.